webbiscuit/webbiscuit-website/Readme.md

 - Content written in markdown
 - Pages templated using nunjucks
 - npm used as package manager
-- SemanticUI used as layout framework *
+- SemanticUI for frontend framework *
 - Uses browser-sync as debug server, with live reloading

 ## Development